wpidlib/WPID-Library-Docs/tutorials/Chassis/Chassis.md

 ```
 > Instantiation example of a Tank chassis in init.h

 Next, in your init.cpp file, call the Tank constructor and pass it the appropriate arguments to initialize the Tank instance.
 The first parameter for the Tank constructor is the `track_width` of your robot (distance between the centers/contact patches of the front two wheels).
 The next parameter is the `wheel_radius` of the chassis wheels.
 The next two parameters are of vex::motor_group type, representing the `left` and `right` side of the robot.
 It is possible to have a motor_group consist of only one motor, so 2wd and 4wd are both possible using the WPID Tank class.
 Remember to initialize each motor individually and add it to the motor_group before calling the Tank constructor.
 The last parameter is the `drive_gear_ratio`.
-If you do not know what a gear ratio is, check out the [mechanism tutorial](../Mechanism/mechanism.html) for more resources.
+If you do not know what a gear ratio is, check out the [Mechanism tutorial](../Mechanism/Mechanism.html) for more resources.

 ```cpp
 Tank(float track_width, float wheel_radius, vex::motor_group left, vex::motor_group right, float drive_gear_ratio);